owozsh/blog/src/content/posts/my-advice-for-new-developers.md

 If an organization just asks you for years of experience and a checklist of things you should know, it's probably not a good opportunity.

-So, what do will I look for?
+So, what will I look for?

 - You **listen** to other people
 - You know how to **explain** your ideas